ws2260/scRNA.seq.course/docs/19-seurat.md

 # SEURAT

 [Seurat](http://satijalab.org/seurat/) is a popular R package that is designed for QC, analysis, and exploration of single cell RNA-seq data, ie many of the tasks covered in this course.
-Although the authors provide several [tutorials](http://satijalab.org/seurat/get_started.html), here we provide a brief overview.
+Although the authors provide several [tutorials](http://satijalab.org/seurat/get_started.html), here we provide a brief overview by following an [example](http://satijalab.org/seurat/get_started.html) created by the authors of `SEURAT` (8,500 Pancreas cells).
+We mostly use default values in various function calls, for more details please consult the documentation and the authors.
+We start by loading the Pollen data that we have used before:

-Let's load the data and look at it:

 ```r
 pollen <- readRDS("pollen/pollen.rds")
 ```

-Here we follow an [example](http://satijalab.org/seurat/get_started.html) created by the authors of `SEURAT` (8,500 Pancreas cells).
-We mostly use default values in various function calls, for more details please consult the documentation and the authors:

 Initialize the Seurat object with the raw (non-normalized data).
 Keep all genes expressed in >= 3 cells.
 Keep all cells with at least 200 detected genes: